Overview

 This is your chance to get out and explore the beautiful Coromandel's east coast with its pristine beaches, beautiful bays, caves and islands.

-From our camp at Hot Water Beach, you can opt for one of the many boat trips that are on offer, kayak tours, diving and snorkeling trips or simply dig yourself a hole and sit in it!
-Yes, Hot Water Beach is exactly that – find the right place to dig and you’ll discover a hot pool waiting for you to sit and relax in.
-A complimentary spa, even if you do have to do the digging yourself!
+From our camp at Hot Water Beach, you can opt for one of the many scenic boat tours, kayak adventures, diving and snorkelling trips on offer, or simply walk down to the beach, dig yourself a hole and sit in it!
+Yes, Hot Water Beach is exactly that – a hot pool waiting for you to sit and relax in.

-Voted one of the most picturesque spots in the Coromandel, Cathedral Cove is home to a soaring limestone rock arch that separates two white sandy beaches and is a kayak or boat trip away.
-A number of tours are bookable from the Hot Water Beach area.
+Voted one of the most picturesque spots in the Coromandel, Cathedral Cove is home to a soaring limestone rock arch that separates two beautiful white sandy beaches.
+It can be accessed via kayak, boat tour, or the scenic walkway.

 Meals Included: Breakfast, Dinner